Hoyasumii/bee-movie/README.md

 Wow!

-I assume wherever this truck goes is where they're
+I assume wherever this truck goes is where they're g